Parade of pitchers not a merry-go-round for Dodgers

 Roberts gambled to keep Buehler and Kershaw fresh, just like he did in Game 7 of the NLCS when he held off using Kershaw and started May as an opener, who then combined with Gonsolin, Blake Treinen, Brusdar Graterol and Julio Urías for a three-hitter in a 4-3 win.

 Buehler is scheduled to start Game 3 on Friday night on five days’ rest after beating Atlanta in Game 6 of the NLCS on Saturday, when he threw 89 pitches over six innings.
-He would be on track to start a Game 7 on three days’ rest.
+He would be on track to start a Game 7 on normal rest or Game 6 on three days’ rest.

 Urías gets Game 4 on Saturday night, the first start for the 24-year-old left-hander since Game 3 vs. the Braves on Oct.
 14 and the second since Sept.
 17.